psel-org/psel/README.md

 ## Optimization

-### TCO
+### TCO(Tail-Call Optimization)

 Currently, TCO is only applied to only certain forms of self-recursion functions.
-TCO will convert these self-recursion functions to a s-exp while expression.
+TCO will convert these self-resursive calls to a s-exp while expression.

 ### Special treatment for Effect type